How We Play Dodgeball

 16. We play first out, first back in.
 Players MUST line up next to the ref in order which they were put out (i.e. first one out next to the ref, etc).
 And you must stand back enough for the ref to see the court.

 a.
-When a player comes back in after a catch, they will go directly to the back wall.
+When a player comes back in after a catch, they will go directly to the back wall with a hand up in the air.
 Upon touching it they are in.
 Players coming back in must go to the back wall and touch it immediately, not hang out around the wall and wait to touch it.
+And players cannot pick up a ball on the way to the wall.

 Standings & Playoffs